 It’s about that time of year.
 The time when nonprofits start thinking about and planning for their annual reports.
 But 2020 is a year unlike any we’ve experienced and annual reports somehow feel both more and less important than ever—2020 is a year that demands to be documented but aches to be forgotten.
 Plus, there’s the whole “how can our annual report even begin to cover everything that’s happened this year!?” question.
 So, if you’re a nonprofit looking for examples of great annual reports by nonprofits and mission-driven organizations, where can you find them?
-Constructive’s team has been doing our own research to help organizations with their annual reports.
-So if you’re looking for some inspiration for your nonprofit’s annual report, we’ve rounded up some of our favorite reports from the past couple years to help inspire your 2020 annual report and make it as—let’s just say unforgettable—as the year.
+Constructive’s team has been doing our own research for annual reports we’re working with nonprofits on and thought “why not share what we’re seeing with others looking for inspiration?!”
+So if you’re looking for some inspiration for your nonprofit’s annual report, we’ve rounded up some of our favorite reports from the past few years to help inspire your 2020 annual report and make it as—let’s just say unforgettable—as the year.

 Examples of Great Annual Reports for Nonprofits

 Feeding America 2019 Annual Report